Gold Coast Convention and Exhibition Centre: Entertainment

+In October 2017, EB Games Expo was held there, with Regurgitator playing a concert playing their album Unit in full at the expo, the day before the event.

-On 8 and 9 February 2019 it hosted the Eurovision 2019 Australia Decides contest, the first venue for the contest.
+On 8 and 9 February 2019, it hosted the Eurovision 2019 Australia Decides contest, the first venue for the contest.
 The centre once again hosted the contest a year later in 2020.

 In December 2019, the Gold Coast Convention Centre was meant to host the first Eurovision Asia Song Contest, however due to production issues the contest had been cancelled.

-The venue will host Volleyball for the 2032 Summer Olympics and will also be used for Powerlifting and Sitting Volleyball for the 2032 Summer Paralympics.

 Awards

 The GCCEC has won more than 20 awards over the past decade, including winner of the 2012 Meetings and Events Industry Awards – National Meeting Venue 500 Delegates or More and 2010 Meetings and Business Tourism Category at the Qantas Australian Tourism Awards.